dvfrancis/hi-lo-card-game/README.md

 The site was deployed using GitHub Pages, as follows:

-- Open the repository > click 'Settings'.
+- Open the repository > 'Settings'.
 - On the left, under 'Code and automation', click 'Pages'.
 - On the right section, under 'Build and deployment' and 'Source', click to select 'Deploy from a branch'.
 - Under 'Branch', click to select the main branch.